 Restoring forests, protecting communities, and creating resilience in California’s primary watershed

-Join us for our annual WIP Summit on March 6, 2019!
+We held our annual WIP Summit on March 6, 2019.

 The Sierra Nevada Watershed Improvement Program (WIP) is a large-scale restoration program designed to restore the health of California’s primary watershed and create resilient Sierra Nevada Communities.
 The WIP’s holistic approach is based on five goals:

 Restore and protect the ecological health and resilience of watersheds and forests within the Sierra Nevada Region.

 Increase the environmental, economic, and social resilience of Sierra Nevada communities.

 Enhance, promote, and develop sustainable recreation and tourism opportunities in the Sierra Nevada Region.